swift-ietf/swift-rfc-1123/README.md

 RFC 1123 updates RFC 1035 with relaxed domain name syntax rules for modern internet hosts.
 This package provides a pure Swift implementation of RFC 1123-compliant hostnames with full validation, type-safe label handling, and convenient APIs for working with host hierarchies.

-The package enforces RFC 1123 rules which allow labels to begin with digits (unlike RFC 1035), while maintaining stricter TLD requirements (must start and end with letters).
+The package enforces RFC 1123 rules which allow labels to begin with digits (unlike RFC 1035), while requiring that the TLD starts with a letter (to distinguish hostnames from IP addresses).
 It provides seamless conversion between RFC 1035 and RFC 1123 domain representations.

 ## Features

 - **RFC 1123 Compliance**: Full validation of hostname syntax according to RFC 1123 specification
 - **Relaxed Label Rules**: Labels can begin with digits (e.g., "123.example.com" is valid)
-- **Strict TLD Validation**: Top-level domains must start and end with letters
+- **TLD Validation**: Top-level domains must start with a letter (per RFC 1123 Section 2.1)
 - **RFC 1035 Interoperability**: Seamless conversion between RFC 1035 and RFC 1123 domains
 - **Type-Safe Labels**: Label type that enforces RFC 1123 rules at compile time
 - **Domain Hierarchy**: Navigate parent domains, root domains, and detect subdomain relationships